amesar/mlflow-resources/MLflow_FAQ.md

 * MLflow runs can be created in a various number of ways - OSS (as project or no project) or Databricks (job, notebook UI, Repo).
 * MLflow runs can be created in a various number of ways:
   * Open source (OSS) - as project or no project.
-  * Databricks - notebook UI,  n0tebook job or Databricks Repo.
+  * Databricks - notebook UI,  notebook job or Databricks Repo.
-* Each different run type has its own set of system tags.
+* A run has two sets of system tags:
+  * Shared general tags.
+  * Tags specific to the run type.
 * System tag keys start with `mlflow.` and are reserved for internal use.
 Databricks system tags start with `mlflow.databricks`.
-* Tag keys that start with `mlflow.` are reserved for internal use.
-Databricks system tags start with `mlflow.databricks`.
-* See the System Tags documentation page and https://github.com/mlflow/mlflow/blob/master/mlflow/utils/mlflow_tags.py.
+* See the MLflow System Tags documentation page and https://github.com/mlflow/mlflow/blob/master/mlflow/utils/mlflow_tags.py.

 Column legend for the different kinds of runs:
 * OSS MLflow
-  * Python - without MLproject.
+  * `Python` - without MLproject.
 Run is created using plain python command without an MLproject file.
-  * Project -  with MLproject.
+  * `Project` -  with MLproject.
 Run is created with an MLproject file using the `mlflow run` command.
 * Databricks
-  * NB UI - Notebook UI.
+  * `NB UI` - Notebook UI.
 Run is created from a Databricks notebook (either notebook or workspace experiment) in the UI.
-  * NB job - Notebook job.
+  * `NB job` - Notebook job.
 Run is created from a Databricks notebook job (must be a workspace experiment).
-  * Repo - Run is created from a Databricks Repo notebook in the UI.
+  * `Repo` - Run is created from a Databricks Repo notebook in the UI.

 As of MLflow 1.30.0:
 ```